Call me on the job on:

 • Concrete spurs have the uniqueness of being the only bolt on and off post support for a wooden post.
 The concrete spur should be positioned in desired position in a hole & cemented in.
 The wooden post is then bolted securely to the concrete spur with coach bolts, ensuring the wooden post is above soil conditions.
 Wooden posts longevity is increased using this method by 2-3 times and is simply replaced, without digging out the post, by unbolting the old and bolting on the new wooden post.
 This gives the longevity of a concrete post and the aesthetics of timber if you can cover up the visible 600mm, knee height, of spur protruding from the ground.

-Metal fence posts
+Metal fence post

 Galvanised post